sequenceiq/slider/src/site/markdown/specification/cli-actions.md

 of this pair of options)

-All role sizes have been mapped to 'role.instances' fields
+All role sizes have been mapped to `role.instances` fields

     forall (name, size) in roleSizes :
         clusterspec.roles[name]["role.instances"] == size

 All role option parameters have been added to the specific role's option map